acid-info/logos.co/technology.md

 The Logos Web3 Stack

-Logos has the ambitious goal of creating a complete p2p infrastructure stack - with modular protocols for communication, file storage, and smart contracts.
+Logo$$$ has the ambitious goal of creating a complete p2p infrastructure stack - with modular protocols for communication, file storage, and smart contracts.
 These form its three primary protocols, which together will allow for the creation of truly unstoppable, peer-to-peer applications.